ADVANCED ALGORITHMS - NETWORK FLOW:Max-Flow: Ford-Fulkerson and Edmonds-Karp

-Given a flow network with source s and sink t, find maximum flow from s to t.
+Given a directed graph G = (V, E) with a capacity function c: E → ℝ≥0, a source node s and a sink node t, find the maximum amount of flow that can be routed from s to t.

 Ford-Fulkerson Algorithm